The Grecians make the trip to Bolton for the first time since 1993 on Saturday, in a HUGE match in both sides quest for promotions.

 This season, Doyle has continued his goalscoring record from last year, in which he netted a league-high 25 times for Swindon Town, scoring more goals than games started during his initial loan spell (23 in 22).
 In December 2019, he also became the first player in England’s top four leagues to score in eleven consecutive matches since Jamie Vardy.

-Not one to dwell on the ball too often, Doyle has the highest percentage of one-touch-goals in the whole of the football league, and with most of his goals coming from the space between the six-yard-box and the penalty spot, our defence will have to be especially alert in the area if we don’t want him adding to his tally at the Park on Tuesday evening.
+Not one to dwell on the ball too often, Doyle has the highest percentage of one-touch-goals in the whole of the football league, and with most of his goals coming from the space between the six-yard-box and the penalty spot, our defence will have to be especially alert in the area if we don’t want him adding to his tally on Saturday.

 Doyle has netted 18 league goals so far this season for the Trotters.

 Recently named in the EA Sports FIFA, EFL Team of the Season alongside Grecian Matt Jay.
 The powerful Portugese centre back has been an ever-present in the Trotters backline, racking up 46 appearances in his first season for Bolton.

 Santos started his career at Dagenham & Redbridge but was released in 2012 and would spend a season in non-league with Thurrock before joining League One side Peterborough where he would spend four seasons before joining Barnet for £100,000 in 2016.

 Santos joined Bolton from National League side Barnet in the summer of 2020 and made his debut con 5 September in a 2-1 home defeat against Bradford in the first round of the EFL Cup.

 On March, 1 Santos signed a new Bolton contract until 2023.
 He was named as EFL League Two Player of the Month for February 2021.